 - Cook sliders for 20 minutes, full size burgers for 30 minutes.

-- Place cheese on burgers and place back in oven till cheese melts, about 5 minutes.
+- Place cheese on burgers and return to oven until cheese melts, about 5 minutes.

 - Serve on split rolls or buns with toppings of choice.